-By that time the political situation in those who favored a balance between Scotland and the Tudor siblings' factions.
-Arran was on the one hand relationships to it (and to each other) more inclined to factional dominance, had undergone drastic changes.
-Since on the other hand dependent upon Margaret's loss of the regency, Scottish whatever alliance might assure his place politics had been dominated by three in the succession.
+He was, therefore, preferred by those outside the Arran and Angus orbits and those who favored a balance between factions.
+Arran was on the one hand more inclined to factional dominance, on the other hand dependent upon whatever alliance might assure his place in the succession.
 Angus's quest for power was based on nothing more than his status as a leading noble and his own ambition.
-He could only dominate Scotland as a power behind the throne or with the support of Henry VIII whose own goal of making the northern kingdom subservient required a powerful ally among the Scottish nobility.
+He could only dominate Scotland as a power behind the throne or with the support of Henry VIII-whose own goal of making the northern kingdom subservient required a powerful ally among the Scottish nobility.